crispab/crisp-dna/_docs/economic-model.md

 Economic Model
 ==============

-The high level economic model is summarized in [How Product Space Works](how-Product Space-works.html).
-Here are some concrete examples to make it more clear.
+The high level economic model is summarized in [How Product Space Works](how-Product-Space-works.html).
+Here are some examples of how our economic model works.

 Example: One month
 ------------------

 Suppose Sandy is a Product Space consultant, and her current client is APNIC.
 Sandy's consulting fee is $150 per hour.
-And suppose the current Product Space fee is 10% + $5200/month.
+And suppose the current Product Space fee is 10% + $200/month.

 1. During January, Sandy does 100 hours of work for APNIC.
 2. At the end of January, Sandy adds one row to the invoicing spreadsheet (a single shared Google doc for everyone at Product Space), noting that APNIC should be invoiced $10,000 for January.
 3. The office team sends a $10,000 invoice from Product Space to APNIC, for Sandy's services.
-4. Sandy sends a $9,000 invoice from her personal company to Product Space ($10,000 minus the 10% Product Space "tax").
+4. Sandy sends a $9,000 invoice from her personal company to Product Space ($10,000 minus the 10% Product Space "members fee").

 **Result for January:**
 APNIC pays $10,000, Sandy earns $9,000, Product Space earns $1,000.

-In addition, once per quarter Product Space will send a $1500 invoice to Sandy's company (3 x $200, the monthly fixed fee).
+In addition, once per quarter Product Space will send a $600 invoice to Sandy's company (3 x $200, the monthly fixed fee).

 So let's put it all together.